eljojo/faircamp-fork/manual/examples/03 Say the Magic Word.md

 # Say the Magic Word

-This example catalog demonstrates further concepts using the fictional solo artist *Say the Magic Word* which thus far has only released a single EP, and who on their faircamp site offers downloads behind an unlock code, which can be obtained by listeners on another site which the artist just uses to receive and manage financial support from his audience.
+This example catalog demonstrates further concepts using the fictional solo artist *Say the Magic Word*, which has released a single EP, and who on their faircamp site provides access to downloads through download codes, which can be obtained on another site which the artist uses to receive and manage financial support from his audience.

 This is how their catalog directory looks like: